NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 * Most of the camera connector (J2 and J3) connections were referenced from the B01 Developer Kit files.
 * No ESD on the CAM0_I2C_SDA, CAM0_I2C_SCL, CAM1_I2C_SDA, and CAM1_I2C_SCL lanes, as the TC7USB40FT has ESD on the output lines.
-* TPD4E05U06DQAR ESD diodes chosen due to availability in Seeed’s libraries and because they are compatible with USB 3.0; using these diodes for the CSI lanes eliminates the need for separate ESD diodes.
+* TPD4E05U06DQAR ESD diodes chosen due to availability in target manufacturer libraries and because they are compatible with USB 3.0; using these diodes for the CSI lanes eliminates the need for separate ESD diodes.
 They have 0.5pF capacitance.
 Datasheet states compatibility with high speed signals.
 * CAM0 and CAM1 PWDN signals are level shifted from 1V8 to 3V3 for compatibility with new higher quality raspberry pi cameras; note that the B01 Developer Kit is not compatible with these cameras.
 * U4 is a mux used to switch between camera 1 and camera 2.
 * Note that when the Jetson Nano module boots up, it pings the camera I2C lanes to see if a camera module is attached and employs a startup sequence with PWDN; if no camera module is detected, calling camera commands will not send any data to the camera lanes.